cng04/NBA-Champion-Predictor-Project/README.md

 ## **Web Scraping**

-I first web-scraped the per-game and advanced stats using WebDriver from Python's Selenium Library and those files are in the DATA and ADVANCED folders respectively.
-To quantify how well each team ended up performing in the playoffs (whether they won the Championship / Lost in the Finals / Missed the Playoffs Entirely) which is the dependent variable that the model will be trained on, I web-scraped a playoff bracket.
+I first web-scraped the per-game and advanced stats using WebDriver from Python's Selenium Library and those files are in the DATA and ADVANCED folders respectively. <br><br> To quantify how well each team ended up performing in the playoffs (whether they won the Championship / Lost in the Finals / Missed the Playoffs Entirely) which is the dependent variable that the model will be trained on, I web-scraped a playoff bracket.

 ## **Where the Code can be Found**
 Code for web scraping and cleaning/parsing the per-game stats can be found in the **_scrape_clean_per_game_stats.ipynb_** file.<br>